onwardjho/onwardjho.github.io/_posts/2017-09-10-onwardjho-update-field-201701.md

 Here is a short recap of 2016:

 - Best book: 2016 was not year of a lot of books, partly because I banned myself from reading any English books for a few months while learning Spanish, and partly because of the move to a new place and job.
 Among the books I did read, two stood out: When Breath Becomes Air (Paul Kalanithi) and Behind the Beautiful Forevers (Katherine Boo).
-- # Countries visited: 7 – Argentina, Uruguay, Canada, China, USA, Chile & Mexico.
+- Countries visited: 7 – Argentina, Uruguay, Canada, China, USA, Chile & Mexico.
 - New countries: 1 – Uruguay.
-- Carbon footprint: 25 legs of flights